dkwik/digital-garden/my-digital-garden/content/00-fertilizers/Writing ideas for faith + business blog.md

 **8. Redemptive qualities in business facets**:

 - **Products**: Ensuring they serve the common good and are ethically sourced.
+	- product lifecycle -> where does redemptive come into play?
+	-
 - **Brand**: Building a reputation of integrity and values.
 - **Culture**: Encouraging a workplace culture that reflects Christian ethics and values.
 - **Business Model**: Ensuring fair wages, ethical sourcing, and community support.